HL7/davinci-ra/input/pagecontent/operations.md

 </div><!-- new-content -->

 <div class="note-to-balloters" markdown="1">
-The $report operation specified in STU1 is renamed to $ra.cc-gaps in this ballot.
+The $report operation specified in STU1 is renamed to $ra.cc-gaps in this ballot and with updates.
 </div>

 <br />